davidthings/mocad/tutorial/tutorial.md

 ### Step 3

-We can do the same with the body.
-Exploring how we want it to look.
+We can do the same with the body, exploring how we want it to look.

 ```
 bodyW = 20;